 The blender comes with a three-cup blending jar, but the adaptable blender can be used in a regular shaker tin.
 Outside of mixing cocktails, the mixer is versatile in the kitchen.
 Use it to make sauces (perhaps pesto), blend soups, or mix smoothies.

 Best Opener: V-Rod Bottle Opener

 Not particularly attractive

 Rochelle Tougas of Houston’s FM Kitchen & Bar says this tool tops her list of favorites thanks to its simplicity.
 “I was gifted one by a friend when I was working at my first ‘dive-esque’ bar, and that thing really came through with helping me to work fast and efficiently.
 The one I received was very thin, making it easy to grab and go.
 There are times I feel my blade is just an extension of my arm!”

-This V-Rod style opener is the staple of working bartenders.
-The unique shapes help it do everything from open beer bottles to remove corks and spouts.
-The tool is magnetic, so it can attach easily to metal bar carts, fridges, and more.
-“It's a dependable staple tool,” Tougas says.
+This V-Rod-style opener is the staple of working bartenders.
+The unique shape helps it do everything from open beer bottles to remove corks and spouts.
+The tool is magnetic and can easily attach to metal bar carts, fridges, and more.
+“It's a dependable staple tool,” says Tougas.
 “Not having it makes you feel a little off-kilter the whole night.”

 What to Look For When Buying Bar Tools

 There are many attractive bar tools on the market, but not all of them are built to last.
 Often, these tools are designed to look great—and that’s it.
 Brands will often add low-end finishes and lacquers designed to be pretty on a shelf.
 Once you try to use them behind the bar, the paint and lacquer can crack and flake into your drink.